INCATools/dead_simple_owl_design_patterns/README.md

 ## Draft spec:

-Manchester syntax expression use names (labels).
-These are always single quoted.
+Manchester syntax expressions use names (labels).
+These are always single quoted inside an expression that is double quoted.
+(Note single quotes in term names must be escaped).

 * __pattern\_name__ (string): the name of the pattern.
 No spaces or special characters allowed.
 * __owl\_entities__ (associative array): hash lookup for OWL entities used in the pattern, key = name, value = ID